 No. X-rays are recommended only when necessary to evaluate and monitor your child’s oral health.
 The frequency is dependent on your child’s specific needs and risk of decay.
 Many times, two bitewing x-rays will be taken at your child’s regular visit to check for cavities that may have started between visits that are being monitored.
 If your child has had trauma to one or more teeth, x-rays may be indicated at each follow-up appointment to ensure infection of the root does not begin.
 Drs.
-Swanson and Kloostra welcome any questions you may have about your child’s needs.
+Swanson, Kloostra, and Weil welcome any questions you may have about your child’s needs.

 Source (Estimated Exposure – MSV*)